 The impact on the WIPP of neighboring potash mines was examined in detail by D'Appolonia in 1982 (D'Appolonia 1982) and evaluated the possible effects of solution mining for potash or other evaporite minerals.
 According to D'Appolonia, and in agreement with Heyn (1997) of IMC Global Inc, solution mining of langbeinite is not technically feasible because the ore is less soluble than the surrounding evaporite minerals.
 Solution mining of sylvite was unsuccessfully attempted in the past by the Potash Company of America and Continental Potash, both ore bodies currently owned by Mississippi Chemical.
-Failure of solution mining and pumping injection water.
+Failure of solution mining was attributed to low ore grade, thinness of the ore beds, and problems with heating and pumping injection water.
 Unavailability of water in the area would also impede implementation of this technique.
 For these reasons, solution mining is not currently used in the Carlsbad Potash District.